 - “GoPro Turn Off”

-Just like in regular shooting mode, you have options.
+Just like regular shooting mode, you have options for time-lapse recordings.

 - RES (Resolution)